Tusshar Kapoor: Early and personal life

 Like his father, Tusshar Kapoor is a follower of Nichiren Buddhism.

-Inspiringly, Kapoor opted for IVF and became a single parent to Laksshya Kapoor through surrogacy in June 2016.
+Kapoor is unmarried and opted for IVF to became a single parent to Laksshya Kapoor through surrogacy in June 2016.

 Career

 Prior to making his debut as an actor, Kapoor worked with film director David Dhawan as an assistant.
 Following this, he trained as an actor with Roshan Taneja and Mahendra Verma, in their acting school, and in dance with Nimesh Bhatt.

 He made his debut in 2001 under guidance of his Gujarat-based friend Dharmanshu Parmar alias Monty with the blockbuster Mujhe Kucch Kehna Hai, a remake of the Telugu super hit Tholi Prema, along with Kareena Kapoor.
 He received the Filmfare Award for Best Male Debut for his work in the film.
-He then starred as Rahul in coming of age film Kyaa Dil Ne Kahaa alongside Esha Deol.
-Kapoor then appeared in two more Telugu remakes Jeena Sirf Merre Liye (2002), and Yeh Dil (2003), which fared poorly at the box office.
+He then starred as Rahul in a coming of age film Kyaa Dil Ne Kahaa alongside Esha Deol.

-He then appeared in Ram Gopal Varma's production Gayab (2004) which was declared a below average at the box office but Kapoor received appreciation for his work.
-Starting in 2004, Kapoor starred in commercial hits such as Khakee (2004), Kyaa Kool Hai Hum (2005), Golmaal (2006), Shootout at Lokhandwala (2007) in which he has essayed the role of gangster Dilip Buwa, and received good reviews for his work, Golmaal Returns (2008), Golmaal 3 (2010), The Dirty Picture (2011), Kyaa Super Kool Hain Hum (2012), the critically acclaimed Shor in the City (2012), and Shootout at Wadala (2013).
+Kapoor starred in two more Telugu remakes Jeena Sirf Merre Liye (2002), and Yeh Dil (2003), which fared poorly at the box office.
+He then appeared in Ram Gopal Varma's production Gayab (2004) and received appreciation for his work though the film was declared below average at the box office.
+Starting in 2004, Kapoor starred in commercial hits such as Khakee (2004), Kyaa Kool Hai Hum (2005), Golmaal (2006), Shootout at Lokhandwala (2007) in which he essayed the role of gangster Dilip Buwa and received good reviews, Golmaal Returns (2008), Golmaal 3 (2010), The Dirty Picture (2011), Kyaa Super Kool Hain Hum (2012), the critically acclaimed Shor in the City (2012), and Shootout at Wadala (2013).

 In 2012, Kapoor took part in the "Fashion for a Cause" event which raised money for homeless children.
-He has co-produced the film Chaar Din Ki Chandni (2012), in which he has also starred.
-He worked as a lead actor in Bollywood adult comedies Kyaa Kool Hain Hum 3 (2016) and Mastizaade (2016) both did average business.
+He has co-produced the film Chaar Din Ki Chandni (2012), in which he also starred.
+He also starred as the lead actor in adult comedies Kyaa Kool Hain Hum 3 (2016) and Mastizaade (2016) both of which have done average business at the box office.